-Battling AIDS stigma in Morocco's religious heartlandsMarch 16th, 2013 in HIV & AIDS /
+Battling AIDS stigma in Morocco's religious heartlandsMarch 16, 2013 in Medicine & Health / HIV & AIDS

 "I don't have anything," said Asmaa with a sigh as she stepped out of the mobile clinic offering free AIDS tests in Sale, a conservative city in Morocco where the veiled young woman lives.

 Around 29,000 people are infected with HIV in a country of 33 million, according to estimates by the Pan African AIDS Organisation (OPALS), a relatively low figure compared with other Arab countries.

 But large swathes of Moroccan society are religious, with sex outside of marriage and adultery still illegal, and the AIDS virus has long been a taboo subject.

 Around 80 percent of victims don't even know they are HIV carriers, according to OPALS, which was set up in 1994 to combat the spread of the disease and is active in 19 different parts of the country.

 While only a small proportion of the national population is infected (0.1 percent), the virus is concentrated in two specific areas—the southwestern tourist region of Agadir, notably among prostitutes and gay men, and the northern town of Nador, among drug addicts.

 Across much of Morocco, conservative religious attitudes and the stigma attached to AIDS can complicate the efforts made in testing, treatment and prevention.

 But in Sale's Douar Jbala, a stronghold of the Islamist Justice and Development Party that heads Morocco's coalition government, OPALS officials carrying out the AIDS tests are happy with the response to their campaign.